Last Updated: November 15, 2018

 Timothy Hwang, Founder & CEO, FiscalNote

 Tim was profiled in Forbes 30 Under 30, Inc. 30 Under 30, CNN’s Top 10 Startups, Business Insiders Top 25 Hottest Startups, and many others.
 He is a graduate of Princeton and currently deferring Harvard Business School.
-He is also currently a World Economic Forum Technology Pioneer, a Trustee on the Board of the Community Foundation of the National Capital Region (the largest funder of non-profit and philanthropic initiatives in the region), and a member of the The Economic Club of Washington, D.C. and the Young Presidents Organization (YPO).
+He is also currently a World Economic Forum Technology Pioneer, a Trustee on the Board of the Greater Washington Community Foundation (the largest funder of non-profit and philanthropic initiatives in the region) as well a Board member of The After School Alliance.
+He is a member of the The Economic Club of Washington, D.C., the Council of Korean Americans (CKA), and the Young Presidents Organization (YPO).

 Jerry Kang, Vice Chancellor for Equity, Diversity and Inclusion & Distinguished Professor of Law and Asian American Studies, UCLA